Shreyassreedhara/Distributed-Operating-System-Principles/Project4/README.md

 First, copy all the files in elixir folder from the downloaded folder and paste it inside the lib folder inside your somefilename project.
 The files inside the elixir folder are [bitcoin_main.ex](https://github.com/Shreyassreedhara/Distributed-Operating-System-Principles/blob/master/Project4/Elixir%20files/bitcoin_main.ex), [bitcoin_user.ex](https://github.com/Shreyassreedhara/Distributed-Operating-System-Principles/blob/master/Project4/Elixir%20files/bitcoin_user.ex), [bitcoin_miner.ex](https://github.com/Shreyassreedhara/Distributed-Operating-System-Principles/blob/master/Project4/Elixir%20files/bitcoin_miner.ex), [bitcoin_miningtask.ex](https://github.com/Shreyassreedhara/Distributed-Operating-System-Principles/blob/master/Project4/Elixir%20files/bitcoin_miningtask.ex), [bitcoin_block.ex](https://github.com/Shreyassreedhara/Distributed-Operating-System-Principles/blob/master/Project4/Elixir%20files/bitcoin_block.ex).

+## Design of the project

+The project can be mainly divided into the frontend and backend portion.
+The backend is written in Elixir and the frontend is written using html and javascript libraries like chart.js in phoenix framework.

+Backend files:

+1. bitcoin_main.ex:
+2. bitcoin_user.ex:
+3. bitcoin_miner.ex:
+4. bitcoin_miningtask.ex:
+5. bitcoin_block.ex:

+Please refer the comments in the files for a detailed explanation.

 You can refer this page for more information on [mix](https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html)

 ## Author Information